Good formal structures for flat meromorphic connections, III: Irregularity and turning loci

-In this language, we establish the following facts.
-On one hand, the irregularity function of $\calE$ is computed by a certain \emph{nef Cartier b-divisor}, i.e., the function which measures multiplicities in pullbacks of a certain Cartier divisor $D$ on a certain blowup $f: Y \to X$ such that $D$ is nef relative to $f$ (i.e., has nonnegative degree on curves contracted by $f$); we call this b-divisor the \emph{irregularity b-divisor} of $\calE$.
+The relationship between the irregularity function and resolutions of turning points can be summarized as follows.
+On one hand, there exists a certain Cartier divisor $D$ on a certain blowup $f: Y \to X$, called the \emph{irregularity b-divisor}, such that the irregularity function is computed by multiplicities of $D$.
+That is, to measure irregularity along any given exceptional divisor, one may construct a blowup $Y'$ of $Y$ on which the given exceptional divisor appears, and then measure the multiplicity of the pullback of $D$ to $Y'$ along this divisor.
 On the other hand, a blowup $f: Y \to X$ with $Y$ regular is a resolution of turning points if and only if the irregularity b-divisors of both $f^* \calE$ and $\End(f^* \calE) = f^* \End(\calE)$ correspond to Cartier divisors on $Y$ itself, rather than a further blowup.
-These two statements are largely a reinterpretation of our prior results aside from the nef property, which requires a significant new argument.

-Note that we are unable to establish that the irregularity b-divisor of $\calE$ is \emph{semiample}, i.e., that some positive integer multiple of it is globally generated.
-Rather, the nef condition can be interpreted (as in \cite{boucksom-defernex-favre, boucksom-favre-jonsson}) as saying that the irregularity b-divisor belongs to the closure of the space of semiample b-divisors.
-This causes some complications in our program, as described below.